oskarsinger/hosinger/weekly_progress.md

 * Meeting with Al.
     * Discussed my questions and confusion about measure-transformed CCA.
     * Determined course of action for long-term online, non-stationary CCA.
+        * Start digging into the Puterman book on MDPs.
         * Derive simplest possible probabilistic model for drifting data-generating distribution.
-        * Start digging into the Puterman book on MDPs.
     * Determined short-term course of action for project with Yaya.
         * Finish implementing Zhuang Ma online CCA.
         * Implement measure-transform CCA.
-        * Extend online CCA to online MTCCA.
+        * Combine online and MTCCA to create online MTCCA.
+            * Will need to try at least two schemes for learning the MT parameters.
                 * Pre-compute parameters for MT functions.
-            * Update parameters for MT functions with each round of mini-batch gradient ascent.
+                * With each round of mini-batch gradient ascent, use the mini-batch to make gradient updates to both the MT parameters and the CCA parameters.

+####Data
+* Yaya's data is coming in soon.

+* We will probably use the Bonobos data for delayed rewards.

+####Questions
+None that I can think of right now.